-Inflation 2.75% per year
+Inflation 2.50% per year

-Active Member Payroll Growth 3.50% per year
+Active Member Payroll Growth 3.25% per year

-Investment Rate of Return 7.90%
+Investment Rate of Return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1% effective every January 1st until 2034 and 2.5% for GERF.
+Mortality rates for active members, retirees, survivors and disabilitants were based on RP 2014 tables for males or females, as appropriate, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be: 1% per year for all future years for the General Employees Plan.

-Actuarial assumptions used in the June 30, 2015, valuation were based on the results of actuarial experience studies.
-The experience study in the GERF was for the period July 1, 2004, through June 30, 2008, with an update of economic assumptions in 2014.
+Actuarial assumptions used in the June 30, 2016, valuation was based on the results of actuarial experience studies.
+The most recent four-year experience study in the General Employees Plan was completed in 2015.

-There were no changes in actuarial assumptions in 2015.
+The following changes in actuarial assumptions occurred in 2016: